John Kempe: Teaching career

 After three years as a Mathematics teacher at Gordonstoun School he was offered the post of headmaster at a new school in Hyderabad, India, being set up along English public school lines (Hyderabad Public School).
-He remained there until 1955, when he was appointed headmaster of Corby Grammar School in Northamptonshire, where he remained until 1967.
-The following year he took up the post of headmaster of Gordonstoun where he remained until his retirement in 1978.
+He remained there from 1951 until he was appointed headmaster of Corby Grammar School in Northamptonshire in 1955, where he remained until 1967.
+The following year he returned to Gordonstoun as headmaster and he remained there until his retirement in 1978.

 Public roles

 Kempe was a member of the Mount Everest Foundation committee (1956–62), chairman of the Round Square International Service Committee (1979–87).
 He was also vice-chairman of the European Atlantic Movement Committee (1982–1992; vice-president thereafter), and trustee of the University of Cambridge Kurt Hahn Trust from 1986 to 1989.

 He was appointed CVO in the 1980 New Year Honours.